-2. Local search engine optimisation.
+2. Local search engine optimization.

 If your business has a physical location, you definitely want to ensure customers searching for your types of products or services can find you easily.
 To start, make sure you have an updated business listing in Google My Business, as well as on review sites like Yelp.
 Other local SEO ranking factors include social media check-ins, relevant local content on your website, online reviews, and mobile clicks-to-calls.
 All of these factors help to rank your website higher in local search queries.

-3. Mobile optimisation.
+3. Mobile optimization.

 4. High-quality content.

-Prioritising the user experience is an essential part of any SEO strategy.
+Prioritizing the user experience is an essential part of any SEO strategy.
 This is why simple SEO tricks are not enough to get Google or Bing to send people to your website.
 Once users arrive, you have to engage them by answering their questions (especially the ones that helped them find you in the first place).
 Knowing your target audience, what they are looking for, and how you can help them is critical to creating compelling content and promoting it with a detailed content marketing framework.

 5. Link building.

 Link building is basically the process of getting other websites to link back to your website.
 As more external sites (especially reputable sites) link to your content, the more search engines will view your website as an authority and increasingly drive organic traffic to you.
 Over time, as you acquire more backlinks, you will start to rank higher in search engine results.
 Note: It’s important to earn these links by creating high-quality content.
-Relying on spammy, duplicate content or manipulative SEO tactics can potentially get your site penalised by search engines.
+Relying on spammy, duplicate content or manipulative SEO tactics can potentially get your site penalized by search engines.
 You can also improve your SEO by creating internal links to your own content between resources.
 For example, you could create a backlink to your recently published guide in your next blog.